-Our web site represents a personal perspective on Texas history.
-It is designed to present the history of our pioneer ancestors who came to Texas in the 19th century.
+These web pages represent a personal perspective on Texas history.
+They are designed to present the history of our pioneer ancestors who came to Texas in the 19th century.
 In addition to historical and genealogical information, a bibliography and hyperlinks to related web sites are provided.

-Two of George's great-great grandfathers, Archibald Franklin Leonard and James Isham Crowley, were Peters colonists.
+Two of George T. Crowley, Jr.'s great-great grandfathers, Archibald Franklin Leonard and James Isham Crowley, were Peters colonists.

 The Leonard Family